se-edu/learningresources/contents/security/crossSiteRequestForgery/crossSiteRequestForgery.md

 2. The victim is authenticated to the target website.
 3. The victim is tricked to visit an untrusted website by social engineering.

 *Note: [Social engineering](https://en.wikipedia.org/wiki/Social_engineering_%28security%29) refers to psychological manipulation of people into performing actions.
 In our example, Eve shares a link with a description that matches Alice's interest, which increases the chance that Alice will follow the link.
-Thus, this action is a formof social engineering.*
+Thus, this action is a form of social engineering.*

 ## Defense against CSRF attacks